It’s Time For Back To School: Setting Them Up For A Great StartBest tips and tricks for getting organized before school starts.

 Do your children play video games or watch movies all summer?
 Be sure to discuss limits on screen time with your children before the school year starts.
 Be clear about boundaries and time limits.
 Will they only be allowed to play video games on the weekends?
 Do they have to earn their tablet time by reading for a certain amount of time?
 Are they allowed to have a cell phone nearby while they do homework?
 Set limits and stick to them.

 Don’t overschedule your children, but allow them to choose a few extracurricular activities.
 Let them choose a sport, a musical instrument, an art class, a church youth group, or other activities to do after school.
-Check that your children’s activities don’t conflict with one another, or arrange carpooling so every activity works in your schedule.
+Check that your children’s activities don’t conflict with one another, or arrange to carpool so every activity works in your schedule.
 Be sure to write down who needs to be where on your family calendar.
 Letting your children choose some special activities to do outside of school can get them more excited about the new school year!

-However you choose to spend your final weeks of summer, be sure to make the most of it.
+However, you choose to spend your final weeks of summer, be sure to make the most of it.
 Enjoy your time with your kids, take time to get everyone organized, and set your children up for a wonderful start to the new school year.